ashryaagr/Fairness.jl/README.md

 ```

 # Components
-Fairness is divided into following components
+Fairness.jl is divided into following components

 ### FairTensor
 It is a 3D matrix of values of TruePositives, False Negatives, etc for each group.
 It greatly helps in optimization and removing the redundant calculations.